Griffith, New South Wales: Climate

+On 3 February 2005 a maximum of only 13.0 C was registered, being exceptionally cold for this northern latitude and very low elevation.

 Commerce

 Griffith is the regional service centre for the vast Murrumbidgee Irrigation Area, one of the most productive agricultural regions in Australia.
 Thanks to irrigation, Griffith is rich in agriculture and the city is also known as Australia's "Wine and Food Country".

 Commercial

 Griffith has experienced strong commercial growth in recent years.
-Griffith's main streets are Banna Avenue and Yambil Streets but commercial growth has occurred throughout the city.
+Griffith's high streets are Banna Avenue and Yambil Street but commercial growth has occurred throughout the city.
 Shopping centre developments include: